nhoad/flake8-unused-arguments/README.md

 ## Changelog

+0.0.8
+ - Whoops, report the right version when using flake8 --help.

 0.0.7
  - The first unused argument in a @classmethod decorated function wasn't properly detected.
 Thanks to Sebastian Dietrich for contributing the fix!